T0nia/requirement-analysis/README.md

     **Review and Approval:** Reviewing the documented requirements with stakeholders to ensure accuracy and completeness.
     **Acceptance Criteria:** Defining clear acceptance criteria for each requirement to ensure they meet the expected standards.
     **Traceability:** Establishing traceability matrices to ensure all requirements are addressed during development and testing.

+# Types of Requirements
+## Functional Requirements
+Functional requirements describe what the system should do.
+Examples include Customer Service; search and booking.

+## Non-functional Requirements
+Non-functional requirements describe how the system should perform.
+Examples include Hotel or Property Management Service.